CV

 - Thesis: Effect of transcranial direct current stimulation on probabilistic learning in patients with schizophrenia

-- Specialisation in Neuroimaging and Cognitive Neuroscience
+- Specialisation in neuroimaging and cognitive neuroscience

-B.Sc.
-(Hons) Psychology | 2016 University of Central Punjab — Lahore, PK
+BSc (Hons) Psychology, University of Central Punjab

 Publication History

-* Shared First Authorship
+* Shared first authorship

-Published / Preregistered
+Published

 - Bhimani, A., Zainulabdin, K., Ali, K., Ali Muqtadir, S., & Hausken, K. (2024).
 Social media virality: Reaching the tipping point.
 Journal of International Business Research and Marketing, 8(3), 27–41. https://doi.org/10.18775/jibrm.1849-8558.2015.83.3003